COVID19Tracking/website/_src/notes.md

 (<https://docs.google.com/document/d/e/2PACX-1vRSxDeeJEaDxir0cCd9Sfji8ZPKzNaCPZnvRCbG63Oa1ztz4B4r7xG_wsoC9ucd_ei3--Pz7UD50yQD/pub>)

 Colorado has switched to providing numbers for people tested, not tests completed, this is great news.
 Also, we’re lumping “indeterminate treated as positive” with the positives.
+We are currently adding up their hard numbers and ignoring their "approximate" number, though we appreciate it.

 ### Connecticut